D2R-Reimagined/wiki-content/Patch_Notes/testing.md

     - Added: 15% Chance to cast level 15 Winters Pulse on striking
     - Removed: 100% Chance to cast level 40 Blizzard when you Level-Up
     - Removed: 25% Chance to cast level 22 Frost Nova on striking
+- Infinity
+  - Properties:
+    - Changed: +20% Chance of Crushing Blow (was +40%)
 - Jealousy
   - Base: Required Level: 18 (was 17)
   - Properties: